andreatramacere/asterism/README.md

-ASTErIsM is a ptyhon-based framework for detection of astronomical sources, and extraction of morphometrical features.
+ASTErIsM is a ptyhon-based framework for detection of astronomical sources, and extraction of morphometric features.
 The detection and features extraction  are based maninly on denisty clustering algorithms (DBSCAN and DENCLUE).
 ASTErIsM also offers tools for machine learning supervised classification, based on the scikit-learn framework.
 The kernel computation in the DENCLUE algorithm has been written in Cython  to speed up the computational time.
 Both